rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 NOTE: Due to memory limitations, RhoSimulator does not support Windows Mobile/CE apps.

-The application will start inside RhoSimulator with a different look depending on the selected platform
+The application will start inside RhoSimulator with a different look depending on the selected platform.

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/run-rhosimulator-iphone-4.0.png)